Speaker Series

 Lisa Beard

-Associate Professor, Political Science Department, Western Washington UniversityTalk Title: To be determined.
+Associate Professor, Political Science Department, Western Washington UniversityTalk Title: "Identificatory Appeals Against the Grain of Power"

 -